Atari launches nostalgic NFT collectibles for Pong and Centipede

 In the past few months, NFTs have exploded in other applications such as art, sports collectibles, and music.
 NBA Top Shot (a digital take on collectible basketball cards) is one example.
 Published by Animoca Brands and built by Dapper Labs, NBA Top Shot has surpassed $230 million in sales, five months after going public to a worldwide audience.
 And an NFT digital collage by the artist Beeple sold at Christie’s for $69.3 million.
 Investors are pouring money into NFTs, and some of those investors are game fans.

+“NFTs are the future of gaming because at some point gamers will realize that all of the money and time they invest in games are purely on a rental basis,” said Ibrahim El-Mouelhy, chief communications officer at Animoca, in an email to GamesBeat.
+“With NFTs, gamers will finally truly own their in-game assets, which also means that they can benefit from them in more ways than was previously possible with strictly controlled game content (for example, by trading these game assets on the open market).
+We see true digital ownership and play-to-earn as the future of gaming.”

 The collection commemorates video game pioneers — Dona Bailey (Centipede) and Al Alcorn (Pong) — who helped to pave the way for the industry and who were both heavily involved in the creation of this collection of rare retro-collectibles.
-The first item will go up for sale at 7 p.m. on Tuesday, March 30 with the final auction concluding on the evening of Friday, April 2.
+The first item will go up for sale at 7 p.m.
+Tuesday, March 30 with the final auction concluding on the evening of Friday, April 2.

 This Atari Capsule Collection includes an assortment of collectibles across a broad range of price points in order to appeal to all Atari fans, Centipede and Pong fans, casual collectors, Quidd users, crypto collectors, investors, and digital museums.